The Count to Shabuot ~ A Fresh Look

 Building upon the foundation of seven Sabbaths complete, the instruction in verse 16 introduces an additional measure, one that, when properly understood, does not disrupt the established pattern but expands it.

-Instead of a single count of seven weeks followed by a disconnected count of days, the evidence points to a second sequence that mirrors the first: an additional set of complete weeks, culminating in a final day that brings the count to its appointed conclusion.
+Instead of a single count of seven weeks plus a day, the evidence points to a second sequence that mirrors the first: an additional set of complete weeks, culminating in a final day that brings the count to its appointed conclusion.
+Much like the weeks of years that culminate in the Jubilee, this expanded count appears to memorialize the Creator’s recurring pattern of seven Sabbaths (weeks complete) plus seven Sabbaths plus one, with the promise of ultimate release.

 This is no small detail.